hpcaitech/Open-Sora/docs/report_02.md

 ## Data Collection & Pipeline

 As we found in Open-Sora 1.0, the data number and quality are crucial for training a good model, we work hard on scaling the dataset.
 First, we create an automatic pipeline following [SVD](https://arxiv.org/abs/2311.15127), inlcuding scene cutting, captioning, various scoring and filtering, and dataset management scripts and conventions.
+More infomation can be found in [docs/data_processing.md](/docs/data_processing.md).

 ![pipeline](/assets/readme/report_data_pipeline.png)

 We plan to use [panda-70M](https://snap-research.github.io/Panda-70M/) and other data to traing the model, which is approximately 30M+ data.
 However, we find disk IO a botteleneck for training and data processing at the same time.
 Thus, we can only prepare a 10M dataset and did not go through all processing pipeline that we built.
 Finally, we use a dataset with 9.7M videos + 2.6M images for pre-training, and 560k videos + 1.6M images for fine-tuning.
 The pretraining dataset statistics are shown below.
+More information about the dataset can be found in [docs/datasets.md](/docs/datasets.md).

 Image text tokens (by T5 tokenizer):

 ![image text tokens](/assets/readme/report_image_textlen.png)

 Video text tokens (by T5 tokenizer).
 We directly use panda's short caption for training, and caption other datasets by ourselves.
 The generated caption is usually less than 200 tokens.

 ![video text tokens](/assets/readme/report_video_textlen.png)

 Video duration:

 ![video duration](/assets/readme/report_video_duration.png)

 ## Training Details